 The majority of child sexual abuse is perpetrated in isolated, one-on-one situations.
 By reducing such interactions between children and adults, Olympic sports reduce the risk of child sexual abuse.
 However, one-on-one time with trusted adults is also healthy and valuable for a child.
 Policies concerning one-on-one interactions protect children while allowing for these beneficial relationships.

-USA Curling's policy for minor athlete abuse prevention is detailed below.
-Throughout this section, adults to whom each item applies are referred to as Applicable Adults.
-Applicable Adults always include:
+USA Curling's detailed policy for minor athlete abuse prevention (MAAPP) can be found here.